1.5 Attempts, Eligibility, and Endorsement Window

 | Candidate fails one attempt | No required waiting time, but study time is strongly recommended |

-Applied scenario guidance: start the clock on the course completion date, not on the first test attempt.
-If a student finishes BPOC on January 1 and waits until May for the first attempt, the 180-day window is already mostly gone.
-The answer is not reset by nerves, work schedule, or a preferred test date.
+Start the 180-day clock on the course completion date, not the first test attempt.
+If a student finishes BPOC on January 1 and waits until May for the first attempt, much of the window is gone.
+The clock is not reset by nerves, work schedule, or a preferred test date.
+Count 180 days forward from the documented completion date, and treat any attempt after the 180th day as barred.

-The Proctor Manual gives the practical scheduling check.
-When scheduling, proctors confirm either recent completion of the licensing course within the last six months or 180 days, or an endorsement letter from TCOLE that has not expired.
-On exam day, proctors can review records in TCLEDDS or Public License Lookup to verify recent course completion or endorsement.
+The Proctor Manual gives the practical scheduling check: when scheduling, proctors confirm either recent completion of the licensing course within the last six months / 180 days, or an unexpired TCOLE endorsement letter.
+On exam day, proctors review records in TCLEDDS or the Public License Lookup to verify completion or endorsement before admitting the examinee.

-If the testing system says there is no endorsement to take the exam, the proctor first verifies the correct exam was selected.
+If the testing system says there is no endorsement to take the exam, the proctor first verifies the correct exam was selected — a wrong exam selection is the most common cause.
 If still unresolved, the manual directs the proctor to contact the Credentialing Division to verify eligibility.
-The candidate does not get to choose a different licensing exam just because another exam opens.
+The candidate does not get to choose a different licensing exam just because another exam opens in the system; eligibility is exam-type specific (a jailer-eligible person cannot sit the peace officer exam, and vice versa).

-Exam trap: three attempts within 180 days is not the same as three attempts within 2 years.
-The 2-year issue belongs to score expiration and appointment or inactive status after passing.
+Exam trap: three attempts within 180 days is not the same as three attempts within two years.
+The two-year issue belongs to score expiration / appointment or inactive status after passing.
 For retake eligibility after BPOC completion, focus on three attempts and 180 days.
+A second trap: an attempt invalidated for cause still counts as one of the three.

 Under Rule 219.1, how many attempts is an eligible examinee allowed to pass the licensing exam?